QCPOLstakepool/cardano-tip-bot/README.md

 ## How it works

 Each Twitter user gets assigned its own, unique deposit address.
-The user sends $ada & supported assets to its address to funds its balance.
+The user sends $ada & supported assets to its deposit address to funds its balance.
 CardanoTipBot will move these funds to a central wallet and update the user's balance in the internal database.
 The user can now tip other users.
 The user can also withdraw its $ada & assets at any time.

 ![HowItWorks.drawio.svg](HowItWorks.drawio.svg)